etsangsplk/go-sensor/metrics/README.md

 }
 ```

+If your metric has no dimensions then use prometheus.NewGauge(), [see example](https://godoc.org/github.com/prometheus/client_golang/prometheus#hdr-A_Basic_Example).

 In addition to defining the metric and observing the values each service must serve a /metrics endpoint and make their service discoverable by the Prometheus Server.
 Promethues uses a pull based model to scrape metrics from each service on a configured interval.
 Those topics are covered later.

 # Features of the Metrics APIs
 As mentioned above, instrumenting an SSC service involves using both this package and the Prometheus client APIs.
 The metrics package provides largely supporting capability.